 As you can see, it turned out quite well!
 My modest Brother JX2517 sewing machine ($75 Walmart) was up to the task.
 The center vent is gone, giving the jacket a more European ventless silhouette, and the overall body of the jacket has been slimmed down for much better fit.

-If I had taken this jacket to a professional tailor for these alterations, they would have charged more than I paid for my sewing machine to alter this jacket!
+If I had taken this jacket to a professional tailor for these alterations, they would have charged more than I paid for my sewing machine to alter it!
 That sewing machine and my modest alteration skills are saving me a ton of money.
 That’s what you call extreme thrifting!

 Seersucker Sportscoat with Alterations